geet2019/Secondary_CFLM/README.md

 This code can't be used to predict structure of an arbitrary protein sequence.
-It can be used to predict structure only on the CASP13 and CASP 14 TBM target dataset (links below).
+It can be used to predict structure only on the CASP13 and CASP 14 TBM target dataset.

 Dependencies